 Manager training

 Good managers often demonstrate a combination of strong communication skills, adaptability, resilience, coaching, and empathy.
 Yet, many managers often lack experience in one or more of these areas.
-Practicing these skills with simulated coaching sessions in Virtual Reality can add huge value.
-At the end of the simulation, learners watch and listen to themselves for self-evaluation, an important tactic for long-term retention of the material and to better assess their impact on other team members.
+Using virtual reality for retail associate training allows workers to practice these skills with simulated coaching sessions and can add huge value.
+At the end of the Virtual Reality manager training, learners watch and listen to themselves for self-evaluation, an important tactic for long-term retention of the material and to better assess their impact on other team members.

 Culture and values